ledatelescope/bifrost/test/benchmarks/README.rst

 .. #.
 Performance comparisons with PSRDADA
 ..
 1. Packet capture pipeline
 #.
 Development-effort comparisons with Serial
+    1. Pipeline using existing blocks
+    #.
+Pipeline using new blocks
+    #.
+GPU pipeline using new blocks
 #.
 Development-effort comparisons with PSRDADA
    1. Packet capture pipeline
         1. Source lines of code